-Suzhou is a famous city throughout China for its classical Chinese gardens.
+Suzhou is famous throughout China for its classical gardens.
 In fact, a famous Mandarin quote goes 上有天堂，下有苏杭 or shang you tiantang, xia you suhang, which means "in heaven there is paradise, on earth there is Su[zhou] and Hang[zhou].

 Suzhou is located on the Yangtze River Delta in Jiangsu Province.
 Shanghai lies just 1.5 hours (by car) to the east, Zhejiang Province is to the south and Taihu Lake is on Suzhou's west side.

 Most visitors go to Suzhou from Shanghai for the day.
 There are a number of ways to do this.